Communications System Toolbox

 Coarse Frequency Compensation - Estimates an approximate frequency offset of the received signal and corrects it

-Data Decoding - Aligns the frame boundaries, resolves the phase ambiguity caused by the Fine Frequency Compensation subsystem, demodulates the signal, and decodes the text message
+Data Decoding - Resolves the phase ambiguity caused by the Carrier Synchronizer, demodulates the signal, and decodes the text message

 The transmitter includes the Bit Generation subsystem, the QPSK Modulator block, and the Raised Cosine Transmit Filter block.
 The Bit Generation subsystem uses a MATLAB workspace variable as the payload of a frame, as shown in the following figure.
 Each frame contains 200 bits.
 The first 26 bits are header bits, a 13-bit Barker code that has been oversampled by two.
 The Barker code is oversampled by two in order to generate precisely 13 QPSK symbols for later use in the Data Decoding subsystem.
 The remaining bits are the payload.
 The first 105 bits of the payload correspond to the ASCII representation of 'Hello world ###', where '###' is a repeating sequence of '000', '002', '003',..., '099'.
 The remaining payload bits are random bits.
 The payload is scrambled to guarantee a balanced distribution of zeros and ones for the timing recovery operation.
 The scrambled bits are modulated by the QPSK Modulator (with Gray mapping).
 The modulated symbols are upsampled by four by the Raised Cosine Transmit Filter with a rolloff factor 0.5.
 The output rate of the Raised Cosine Filter is set to 200k samples/second.

 AWGN Channel with Frequency Offset and Variable Delay